datamade/how-to/ci/research/recommendation-of-adoption.md

 For apps deployed on our legacy AWS EC2 infrastructure, we recommend sticking with Travis CI until a well-supported Action for working with CodeDeploy becomes available.

-The following document records our recommended path forward for adopting Gatsby.
+The following document records our recommended path forward for adopting GitHub Actions.

 ## Proof of concept